ishitta-iyer/research-diffusion/README.md

-# Memorization in Multiscale Diffusion Models
+# Memorization of Multiscale data in Diffusion Models

 Code for studying how score-based diffusion models memorize training data across frequency scales.
 We generate synthetic Matérn Gaussian fields with controlled